• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 Picture by Authority Dental under CC 2.0 license

-This type doesn’t need adhesives or metal clasps, since they cling to the gums by themselves.
+This type does not require adhesives or metal clasps, as it adheres to the gums on its own.
 The structure is less stiff and rigid than acrylic dentures.

 The material is clear and gums are visible, providing great aesthetics.
-Flexible dentures are also very quick to produce and not as expensive as metal cast ones.
+Flexible dentures are also very quick to produce and less expensive than metal-cast ones.

 • No need for adhesives or visible clasps